hasura/graphql-engine/server/CONTRIBUTING.md

 # Contributing

-This guide is explains how to set up the graphql-engine server for development on your own machine and how to contribute.
+This guide explains how to set up the graphql-engine server for development on your own machine and how to contribute.

 ## Pre-requisites